My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 Not all clients will send 1099s, so keep track of your income and expenses.

 It’s also professional and standard that YOU as the virtual assistant/ freelancer/ independent contractor provide the contract.

 The only time you sign something from a client is an NDA (non-disclosure agreement) or copyright usage agreement.

 In your contract, you’ll want to be crystal clear with the scope of the project, end results, deadlines and terms of payment.
 Of course, I have a podcast that covers the 3 big things to have in a contract – listen to it here.
 And you can get access to Braden’s Contract Club for only $30 here.

 Afraid you’re forgetting something?
 You can also download my contract checklist here.

-And give yourself grace here, with each client, project, mistake, your client contract will get better and better, tighter and tighter.
+And give yourself grace here, with each client, project, and mistake, your client contract will get better and better, tighter and tighter.
 It’s evolving.

 And good news: so will your client boundaries!

 Learn how to get your freelance hustle going and land your first clients quickly so you can generate new income in less time than it takes to set up your Christmas decorations.

 Don’t spend $1,500 on a generic VA biz set-up course that takes a gazillion weeks to implement.
 This course is for the quick-starters who want to get in and out and get their business going.